nswank1901/sql-data-warehouse-project/README.md

 ## Data Warehouse and Analytics Learning Project

 This repository is part of my SQL learning journey.
-The goal is to practice and understand how a data warehouse works — from designing tables to writing analytical queries.
-Rather than being a full production system, this project is focused on exploring the basics of data warehousing and analytics concepts through hands-on exercises.
+The goal is to practice and understand how a data warehouse works: from designing tables to writing analytical queries.
+This project is focused on exploring the basics of data warehousing and analytics concepts.

 ### Project Overview